mfumagalli/ngsTools/README.md

 * [ngsF](https://github.com/fgvieira/ngsF) - This program provides a method to estimate individual inbreeding coefficients using an EM algorithm ([Vieira et al., 2013](http://www.ncbi.nlm.nih.gov/pubmed/23950147)).
 These can provide insight into a population's mating system or demographic history and, more importantly, they can be used as a prior in ANGSD.

-* [ngsPopGen](https://github.com/mfumagalli/ngsPopGen) - Several tools to perform population genetic analyses from NGS data ([Fumagalli et al., 2013](http://www.ncbi.nlm.nih.gov/pubmed/23979584), [Fumagalli., 2013](http://www.ncbi.nlm.nih.gov/pubmed/24260275)).
+* [ngsPopGen](https://github.com/mfumagalli/ngsPopGen) - Several tools to perform population genetic analyses from NGS data ([Fumagalli et al., 2013](http://www.ncbi.nlm.nih.gov/pubmed/23979584), [Fumagalli, 2013](http://www.ncbi.nlm.nih.gov/pubmed/24260275)).
  * __ngsFst__ - Quantifying population genetic differentiation
  * __ngsCovar__ - Population structure via PCA (principal components analysis)
  * __ngs2dSFS__ - Estimate 2D-SFS from posterior probabilities of sample allele frequencies